The developmental red flags for 5 year-olds

 For example, the CDC recommends getting in touch with a healthcare specialist if your child isn’t walking at the age of 18 months.
 Other red flags in an infant’s journey may include abnormal hand movements, an inability to respond to any voice or loud sound, a lack of head movement, flat facial expressions, etc.

 The purpose of identifying these “red flags” is to help parents and caretakers intervene and take corrective action.
-Early diagnosis and intervention can help health specialists identify the condition that may be the reason for the delay in a child’s development.
+Early diagnosis and intervention can help health specialists identify the condition that may be the reason for the development delay.

 For example, speech and language delays in children may be due to an ear infection, a learning disability, or a developmental disorder like cerebral palsy.